Playground biometrics demo BioID home page

 kubectl apply -f secrets.yaml

-The BWS Service opionally logs images and some generated output to a mounted volume (/mnt/bwslogging by default).
+The BWS services opionally log images and some generated output to a mounted volume (/mnt/bwslogging by default).
+Additionally the BWS Face Recognition service writes standard and full biometric templates to a mounted volume (/mnt/templates by default).
 To mount this volume later, we specify a PersistentVolumeClaim (here we use a Azure File store):

 cat <<EOF | kubectl apply -f -